glenjamin/mocha-multi/README.md

 Could this be a bit less hacky?
 -------------------------------

- * Once a new version of mocha containing visionmedia/mocha#1059 is released then the process.exit hack can be a bit tidier
+ * Now that visionmedia/mocha#1059 is released the process.exit hack could be tidier

  * If visionmedia/mocha#1061 is accepted upstream, I only need to hijack stdout, and can leave stderr alone